kimbring2/nd013-c1-vision-starter-main/README.md

 #### Improved result after applying training technique

 I test again new training strategy to night time video that failed before.
-Fortunately, it can detect the car of far location.
+Fortunately, it can detect the car that is located far from it.

 ![local image](final_video/animation_3.gif)